algbio/panvc-sample-workflow/README.md

 Running the workflow involves the following steps:

- 1. Install the required tools with Conda
- 2. Generate indexing input for PanVC
+ 1. Generate indexing input for PanVC
- 3. Prepare an index
+ 2. Prepare an index
- 4. Run the short read alignment and variant calling workflow
+ 3. Run the short read alignment and variant calling workflow

-### Installing the required tools with Conda

-The required tools will be installed automatically when running Snakemake for either indexing or variant calling.
-However, to e.g. run multiple instances of Snakemake in parallel, the tools may be installed to e.g. `/path/to/conda/environment` as follows:

- 1. Run `snakemake --snakefile Snakefile.install --cores 1 --printshellcmds --use-conda --conda-prefix /path/to/conda/environment conda_environment`
- 2. Run `snakemake --snakefile Snakefile.install --cores 1 --printshellcmds --use-conda --conda-prefix /path/to/conda/environment conda_environment_gatk`
- 3. Run `snakemake --snakefile Snakefile.install --cores 1 --printshellcmds get_combine_msa_vcf`

 ### Generating indexing input